Skip to main content

 The word "bergamot" comes from the Italian word for "bee garden," which describes how this orange fruit smells like honey.

-Earl Grey - The History
+Bergamot Tea Earl Grey: The History

 There are many versions of how Earl Grey got its name.
 People say that Charles Grey, 2nd Earl Grey, Prime Minister of the UK from 1830 to 1834, made Earl Grey Tea famous.
 One idea is that when Earl Grey returned from a trip to China in 1841, he told his helper to make tea with bergamot oil, just as he had enjoyed in China.